 IF THE STANDARDIZED EXTRACT PREVIOUSLY USED WAS FROM ANOTHER MANUFACTURER: Since manufacturing processes and sources of raw materials differ among manufacturers, the interchangeability of extracts from different manufacturers cannot be insured.
 The starting dose of the standardized glycerinated extract therefore should be greatly decreased even though the extract is the same formula and dilution.
 Initiate therapy as though patient had not been receiving immunotherapy, or determine initial dose by skin test using serial dilutions of the extract.
 In highly sensitive individuals, the skin test method may be preferable.
 See DOSAGE AND ADMINISTRATION and ADVERSE REACTIONS Sections.
 IF A PROLONGED PERIOD OF TIME HAS ELAPSED SINCE THE LAST INJECTION: Patients may lose tolerance for allergen injections during prolonged periods between doses.
-The duration of table and the set of t
+The duration of talerance is an individual characteristic and varies from patient to patient.
+In general, the longer the lapse in the injection schedule, the greater dose reduction required.
+If the interval since last dose is over four weeks, perform skin tests to determine starting dose.

 IF THE PREVIOUS EXTRACT WAS OUTDATED: The dating period for allergenic extracts indicates the time that they can be expected to remain potent under refrigerated storage conditions (2° - 8° C).
 During the storage of extracts, even under ideal conditions, some loss of potency occurs.
 For this reason, extracts should not be used beyond their expiration date.
 If a patient has been receiving injections of an outdated extract, he may experience excessive local or systemic reactions when changed to a new, and possibly more potent extract.
-In general, the longer the material has been outdated, the greater the dose reduction necessary for the fresh extract.
+In general, the longer the material has been outdated, the creater the dose reduction necessary for the fresh extract.